-Cavity-nesting birds are flexible in their requirements for the preferred size of a bird house, but there is more than species preference at stack when planning the appropriate bird house dimensions.
-Whether you are building a bird house or choosing a new one to purchase, the right dimensions can make all the difference for safe, comfortable housing for your backyard birds.
+Cavity-nesting birds are flexible in their requirements for the preferred size of a birdhouse, but there is more than species preference at stake when planning the appropriate birdhouse dimensions.
+Whether you are building a birdhouse or choosing a new one to purchase, the right dimensions and sizes can make all the difference for safe, comfortable housing for your backyard birds.

 - Fledgling Size: Altricial baby birds, such as most songbirds, can be nearly the size of adults by the time they leave the nest and will need a bigger house to accommodate their growth.
 Precocial birds, like cavity-nesting waterfowl, however, leave the nest much sooner and will not be as large, so a smaller house size can be acceptable.

-- Safety: The size of a bird house directly impacts how safe the house is for both the parents and their chicks.
+- Safety: The size of a birdhouse directly impacts how safe the house is for both the parents and their chicks.
 The house must be large enough to accommodate all its residents with proper ventilation for air circulation and temperature control, and the entrance must be positioned at an appropriate distance above the floor to safeguard against predator intrusion.
-At the same time, a house that is too large may not retain enough heat for healthy eggs and chicks, and a larger house could more easily admit bird house predators or other unwanted guests, and too much room will not help the chicks feel snug and secure.
+At the same time, a house that is too large may not retain enough heat for healthy eggs and chicks.
+A larger house could more easily admit birdhouse predators or other unwanted guests as well, and too much room will not help the chicks feel snug and secure.

-See the table below for the proper interior base, overall interior height and entrance height measurements for the most common and desirable backyard birds that use bird houses.
+See the table below for the proper interior base, overall interior height, and entrance height measurements for the most common and desirable birds that use birdhouses.
 Measurements are given in inches.